 What are the methods of measuring body fat percentage?

-1. Skinfold Measurement (Skin Pinch
+1. Skinfold Measurement (Skin Pinch)

-2. Bioelectrical impedance analysis (Handheld/Scale Deviced)
+2. Bioelectrical Impedance Analysis (Handheld/Scale Device)

-4. Height and circumference methods (Measurement Collections)
+4. Height and Circumference Methods (Measurement Collections)

 5. Hydrostatic Testing (Underwater Density Test)

-Of all these tests, it is a general consensus the DEXA scan (pic 1) provides the most accurate results you can achieve beyond doing an autopsy.
+Of all these tests, it is the general consensus that the DEXA scan (Pic 1) provides the most accurate results aside from an autopsy.
 Knowing the exact body fat percentage while living is extremely difficult.
+There are many cons to the different types of measurements.
+Water is usually the leading deceiver of body fat readings in all of the methods.

 Do we need to know our body fat percentage?